positron-lpc/SD2AIL/README.md

 # Acknowledgements
 This repo relies on the following existing codebases:
-- The overall framework is based on [DiffAIL](https://github.com/ML-Group-SDU/DiffAIL)
+- The framework is based on [DiffAIL](https://github.com/ML-Group-SDU/DiffAIL)
 - The diffusion model variant  based on [Diffusion Q](https://github.com/zhendong-wang/diffusion-policies-for-offline-rl)
 - The Adversarial Imitation Learning framework is adapted from [here](https://github.com/Ericonaldo/ILSwiss)

 # Citation
 If you use this code for your research, please consider citing the paper:
 ```

 ```